chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 sequence generators and LINQ extensions.

 ### Status
-- The next release should be the first one to be declared stable.
+- The next release should be the first one to be marked stable.

 ### Content
 - [Overview](#overview)